 water, water and detergent, WD40 (thin spray lubricant) and a powder based metal polish mixed into a paste.

 The chassis still looks rusty, but smooth?
 If plated finish off with silver coloured paste used for renovating picture frames applied with finger, brush or whatever.
 In UK this is called Goldfinger and manufactured by Rowney.
 I used this for the first time on this set.

 Repairing Bakelite cracks is one of the most difficult tasks in radio restoration.
 Anyone can glue a crack together using 'Devcon' plastic weld.
 But to repair a crack so that no marks are left behind is another matter.
+Please be aware that Bakelite may contain asbestos and take precautions against inhaling any dust..
 A Dremel tool is used to make such a repair.
-First you would cut a grove along the crack and save the dust.
+First you would cut a groove along the crack and save the dust.
 Also grind some more plastic dust from somewhere inside the cabinet.
 Mix with clear epoxy cement and fill the groove over the crack.
 Grind or sand the cement down.
 Then polish with rouge to get an even polished surface.
 It takes a lot of practice to get the expertise needed to make such repairs a success.